 Until now, only the human factor is referred to among safety concerns in the learning syllabus.
 The purpose of the articles mentioned above is to open a door toward better understanding our tools to deal with risk and safety.
 A typical problem anyone can feel is "accidents happen to all".
 We all agree it is true in principle, but without admitting it, we think at the same time they are general words, and in our own case we have our magic armor: "I'm carefull, I wouldn't make such a mistake".
 During mandatory safety briefings in world championships, pilots usually do not listen.
 These briefings are long, boring, "they" always repeat the same things, actually "they" are obliged to.
 Like the life jacket briefing in a plane, oh no, not again...

 So we are in this mindset: airsports are dangerous, but if we are cautious and do it seriously, we will get through.
 Most accidents tend to enhance that, because there was a mistake, we would not have made it.
 Very seldom, the victim was a champion who did not make any visible mistake.
 Then we start having doubts.
 Some stop flying or change airsport.
 Some stop only for a while, some do not.
-But a new question appears: "It went wrong with this wery good pilot, known to be careful, it could have been me".
+But a new question appears: "It went wrong with this very good pilot, known to be careful, it could have been me".
 This is the key point.
 The difference is essential, because our mindset has now changed.
 We are now sincerely believing it can happen to us if we keep on in complacency.
 Then we will start looking at our strategy, equipment, movements, decisions, with new eyes, like watching ourselves from outside.
 We become less confident in ourselves, we check everything twice.

 The event that triggered my switching process was forgetting to hook in during a competition in 1992.
 I had an infallible procedure, never move my glider unhooked and watch the carabiner before launching, but that time, for very good reasons, I skipped both steps and was just lucky someone told it before I ran.
 Rollin Fairbanks (USA, another medicist) says: "Human component is the least reliable component of any system".
 When we understand we make such big mistakes too, then we can start assuming definitely what we really are, especially in panic...
-In the end, any procedure will be followed by a human, precisely the least reliable part of our aircraft.
+Any procedure will be followed by a human, precisely the least reliable part of our aircraft.
 We should search more foolproof strategies.

-Another way to present it is to consider luck.
-There are many hot events each year, or in a pilot's career, some incidents, and very few accidents.
+Another way to see it is to consider luck.
+There are many hot events each year, or in a pilot's career, some incidents, and few accidents.
 An accident is basically an unlucky incident, luck or unluck being more or less the only difference between the two categories.
 Now let us, on the contrary, consider incidents are lucky accidents.
 There are many incidents and even more events, meaning that we are often lucky, huh...

-A new example, true story of course: in the northern Pyrenees, south-north ridges coming down from the Spanish border toward the flatlands, ten pilots fly with a 40km/h west wind forecast.
+A new example, true story of course: in the northern French (or Basque) Pyrenees, south-north ridges coming down from the Spanish border toward the flatlands, ten pilots fly with a 40km/h west wind forecast.
 Eventually the wind comes in, one pilot lands hanging under his chute, the other ones land more normally.
 With the usual point of view, he was unlucky to tumble and break his rigid wing, but with the "lucky accidents" way of thinking, there were ten miracles in one single day.
 That is a lot.

 In an article about choosing skydiving equipment, Bill Booth (USA, inventor of not less than the hand deploy, 3-ring release and all-on-the-back harness design) states: "So many fatalities occur because of decisions jumpers make before even getting in the airplane".
 In other words: fail to plan, plan to fail.

 And we must remain aware that our wing loading is among the lowest of all aircraft (the birds also, but they have others tricks), leaving us very much like a cork in the swell.
 It can happen (and unfortunately happens) that a shear be stronger than any quick or good or strong pilot's input, just because the airmass not always respects our gliders' limits.
 In this type of situation, the only safe option would have been not to fly.
 Those cases are so rare we feel that we can overcome any weird event, but that is just wrong.
-A joke among paraglider pilots is: "What is the hardest in paragliding? - The ground...", but it is true for all aviation.
+A joke among paraglider pilots is: "What is the hardest in paragliding? - The ground...", by the way it is true for all aviation.

-To sum up, as long as we are self-confident, we may be complacent with our equipment, analysis, decisions, and when we begin to doubt, we are probably organising better for our safety.
+To sum up, as long as we are self-confident, we may be complacent with our equipment, analyses, decisions, and when we begin to doubt, we are probably organizing better for our safety.
 What Greg Hamerton says about the layers between us and the ground can be transferred to our whole practice: let us add layers between us and the accident.
 Let us go back to school to improve our skills (a good landing is not an achievement, it is only normal with the right moves...), choose a glider suited to our level or below, have a well serviced equipment, glider, harness, rescue parachute (right size), helmet, check the weather, and be ready to do something else and "fly another day".